Paddy Compass Namadbara: Namadbara the Mediator

 Paddy Compass Namadbara was an integral part of the first commissioned Aboriginal bark paintings and the development of an Aboriginal art market in Gunbalanya, formerly Oenpelli.
 Namadbara worked intimately with Baldwin Spencer to assemble the first collection of indigenous bark paintings from western Arnhem Land.
 In fact, Namadbara is the first artist known to have contributed to the Spencer/Cahill Collection in 1912.

-Namadbara’s leadership helped establish Gunbalanya as a center for cultural preservation and artistic transmission.
-His work as both a ceremonial authority and visual storyteller was foundational in affirming the community’s cultural identity amid the pressures of colonial disruption.

 Namadbara also painted at the Methodist mission on Croker Island starting in 1941, where he was able to practice more artistic freedom than in Oenpelli working with artists like Nangunyari Namirifali, Yirawala, Midjaw Midjaw.
 This group of Minjilang artists became trailblazers of modern bark painting in the early 1960s.
 Close relationships with anthropologists who were interested in their work helped to popularize the use of singular sheets of bark, though it was against traditional Aboriginal methods of bark painting, to make bark paintings more accessible for outsiders to view.
 Dorothy Bennett, Karel Kupa, Charles Mountford, and Ronald and Catherine Berndt represent a few of the most active anthropologists of the time in terms of their interest in Arnhem Land.